justdan96/tsMuxer/README.md

 tsMuxeR can be run in track detection mode or muxing mode.
 If tsMuxeR is run with only one argument, then the program displays track information required to construct a meta file.
 When running with two arguments, tsMuxeR starts the muxing or demuxing process.

+The output of the program is encoded in UTF-8, which means that non-ASCII characters will not show up properly in the Windows console by default.
+If you want to see the output properly, run `chcp 650001` before running tsMuxeR.

 ### Meta file format
 File MUST have the .meta extension.
 This file defines files you want to multiplex.
 The first line of a meta file contains additional parameters that apply to all tracks.
 In this case the first line should begin with the word MUXOPT.